When dealing with people, remember you are not dealing with creatures of logic, but creatures of emotion

 Meaning

-The core message is brutally simple: you can have the most logical, airtight argument in the world, but if you ignore the other person’s emotional state, you’ve already lost.
+You can have the most logical argument in the world, but if you ignore the other person’s emotional state, you’ve already lost.

 Explanation

-Look, I’ve seen this play out a thousand times.
-A manager lays out a flawless, data-driven case for a new process, and the team just… resists.
+A manager lays out a new improved flawless new process, and the team just resists.
 Why?
-Because he spoke to their brains but ignored their fear of change, their pride in the old way, their anxiety about looking incompetent.
-We all walk around with this invisible backpack full of emotions—ego, insecurity, desire for appreciation—and that backpack dictates about 90% of our reactions.
+Because he spoke to their brains but ignored their fear of change, their pride in the old way of doing things, their anxiety about looking incompetent.
+We all walk around with this invisible backpack of emotions, ego, insecurity, desire for appreciation, and that backpack dictates about 90% of our reactions.
 Logic is just the surface layer.
-The real action, the real leverage, is in the emotional undercurrent.
-It’s about connecting before you try to correct.
+It’s about connecting to your audience before you try to correct them.

 Reading Level61